 November 20, December 4 & December 11, 2020

-Global climate change is effecting our environment.
-As a result, we’ve seen increased temperatures, more intense and frequent precipitation and rising sea levels.
-The effects of climate change in combination with our aging infrastructure is a cause of great concern for State and local officials.
+Global climate change is affecting our environment.
+As a result, we’ve seen increased temperatures, more intense and frequent precipitation events and rising sea levels.
+The effects of climate change in combination with our aging infrastructure is a cause of great concern to State and local officials.
 In the past, we’ve relied on large centralized systems to solve our problems.
-However due to the uncertainty of climate change, we must look to the future.
-Embracing a combination of resiliency-based solutions with agility and flexibility infrastructure design may achieve the solutions we are seeking.
+However, due to the uncertainty of climate change, we must look to the future.
+Embracing a combination of resiliency-based solutions with agile and flexible infrastructure design may achieve the solutions we are seeking.

-Resiliency in Action is the focus of this one-day conference.
-What are effective and sustainable strategies being used to plan, design and implement resilient projects and infrastructure in areas susceptible to a changing climate.
-In addition, the conference will explore existing funding programs throughout the region as well as future financial opportunities that can bring a resilient project to fruition.
+Resiliency in Action is the focus of this conference.
+This conference will discuss effective and sustainable strategies being used to plan, design, and implement resiliency projects in areas susceptible to our changing climate.
+In addition, the conference will explore existing funding programs throughout the New England region, as well as future financial opportunities to bring resiliency-based projects to fruition.

-Municipalities, utilities, watershed associations, state agencies and others that are responsible for transportation, water, sewer, stormwater and other infrastructure will be interested in attending this conference.
-Learn what communities are doing to enhance resiliency for our critical municipal infrastructure; how communities are financing these efforts; and how to find practical solutions to these complex problems.
-The conference will be structured to maximize dialogue and information exchange.
+Municipalities, utilities, watershed associations, State agencies and others that are responsible for transportation, water, sewer, stormwater and other infrastructure will gain valuable insight from topics presented at this conference.
+Learn what communities are doing to enhance resiliency of our critical municipal infrastructure; resiliency-based financing options, and how others have identified practical solutions to these often complex problems.

 REGISTRATION IS OPEN – REGISTER ONLINE >>

 SPONSOR – EXHIBIT – CONNECT

 NEWEA is offering a variety of options for companies to connect with attendees virtually.
 View Options >>